 The unanimity of the vote in favor of Washington masked the nascent emergence of political parties and the bitter partisanship that would come characterize the rest of the 1790s.
 Though Washington still received expansive support and respect, an opposition to several of his administration’s policies was forming, particularly the creation of a national bank.
 Thomas Jefferson resigned his post as Secretary of State in 1792, while James Madison organized an anti-administration front in the Congress.
 The opposition led by Jefferson and Madison would become known as the Democratic-Republican Party.
 Defenders of Washington’s policies would become the Federalist Party.

 Washington considered retirement after one term, preferring a return to the quiet comfort of Mount Vernon.
 He was bothered and disheartened by the emerging political divisions.
 However, Washington also feared that the country would irreparably pull and split apart, and was implored by his close associates to serve an additional four years.
 Despite policy differences, Jefferson argued that the Union would fail without Washington, pointing out that, "North and South will hang together if they have you to hang on."
-As the only true national, interregional hero, Washington--the inevitable president in 1789--had become the indispensable president in 1792.
+As the only true national, interregional hero, Washington--the inevitable president in 1789--had become the indispensable president.

 Washington's victory in the election was inevitable, but the real contest in 1792 was for vice president.
 With 77 electoral votes, John Adams was re-elected, positioning him well enough to become Washington's presidential heir apparent.
 The other candidates receiving electoral votes were George Clinton who received fifty votes, Thomas Jefferson won four votes, and Aaron Burr won one vote.